crossplane/crossplane/design/one-pager-k8s-native-providers.md

 resources to either the Crossplane control cluster or any preexisting cluster that was not provisioned using Crossplane.
-This type of support is imperative for Kubernetes-native infrastructure providers and can also be added for `KubernetesApplication` resources by introducting a Crossplane Kubernetes `Provider` custom resource.
+This type of support is imperative for Kubernetes-native infrastructure providers and can also be added for `KubernetesApplication` resources by introducing a Crossplane Kubernetes `Provider` custom resource.

 ## Proposal: Kubernetes `Provider` Kind